-Improvements to the sliproads at M2 junction 5 (Stockbury) and the roundabout where they connect to the A249.
+Improvements to M2 junction 5 (Stockbury) which is a major interchange with the A249.
 At present the junction suffers regular congestion, particularly on the A249 southbound and the exit from the M2 westbound, and has an extremely poor safety record.
+It forms a break in the otherwise free-flowing A249 between Maidstone and Sheppey.
 Planned developments in the area will put further pressure on the junction.

 According to BBC, public consultation on this scheme opens today .